Skip to content

 Aspect

-In Arcadia there are 4 aspect prefixes, which are used to indicate how the verb's action extends over time.
+In Arcadia there are 4 aspect suffixes, which are used to indicate how the verb's action extends over time.

 • Perfect: "il", used for actions that have finished